danilolc/PokeAlert/README.md

-# Pokealert
+# PokeAlert
-Alerta sobre Pokémon próximos.

-Este é um programa feito em Python que pesquisa automaticamente por Pokémon proxímos a você no Pokémon GO.

-Ele utiliza os servidores de fastpokemap.se.
+Use the Ubuntu notify to show the nearby Pokémon.

+It uses the fastpokemap.se servers.

-Testado no Ubuntu 16.04.
+Tested on Ubuntu 16.04.

-Para rodar, baixe as bibliotecas do Python e execute "pokealert.py".
+To run, download the Python libraryes and execute "pokealert.py".